LeeMorinUCF/QMB6358F23/demo_05_function_design/README.md

 In this demo, we will study the process of designing functions.
 We will follow the 5-step process in our textbook *Practical Programming*, Chapter 3, called the **Function Design Recipe**.
-It is called a recipe because it guides you to follow a systematic approach to designing your function.
+It is called a recipe because it guides you to follow a systematic approach to designing your functions.
 Every time you write a function, you need to answer the following questions:

 * What do you name the function?
-* What are the argumants, and what types of information do they represent?
+* What are the arguments, and what types of information do they represent?
-* What calculations are you doing with that information?
+* What calculations are you performing with that information?
 * What does the function return?
 * Does it work as expected?